Seaviello/catty/README.md

 ## Overview
-1. *Lack of proper testing with enzyme* mdue to lack of time.
+1. *Lack of proper testing with enzyme* due to lack of time.
 It was caused mostly because of combination of multiple technologies interacting with each other: hooks, react-native and enzyme.
 This combination is fresh to me.
 Some of the solutions would require investigation and some of the issues are easy to solve: [link](https://github.com/airbnb/enzyme/issues/2176#issuecomment-507462912).
 Also it would be useful to setup properly storybook for stories + storyshots.